cdapio/cdap/cdap-docs/integrations/source/partners/ambari/configuring.rst

       **Ambari Dashboard:** Enabling *CDAP Explore*

-   For a complete explanation of these options, refer to the :ref:`CDAP documentation on cdap-site.xml`.
+   For a complete explanation of these options, refer to the :ref:`CDAP documentation on cdap-site.xml <appendix-cdap-site.xml>`.
 After making any configuration changes, click *Next*.

 #.
 Review the desired service layout and click *Deploy* to begin installing CDAP.